trgr-karasutoragara/zen-info-your-life-is-yours/README.md

 https://youtube.com/shorts/qoASaeTOZVg

 ## Philosophy

-**Equal access to AI should not depend on economic circumstances.**
+**Equal access to AI should not depend on economic circumstances**.

-This toolkit provides two fundamental solutions:
+Born in a privileged context, **I** feel an ethical duty to
+- support developing regions,
+- fight information overload & fake news, and
+- lessen the burdens on future generations.

+*Local gov. outreach logged (JP, Jul 2025) — feedback pending.*

+---

+### What this toolkit offers
-- **Local AI Chat**: Direct access to Gemma 3 1B without cloud dependencies
+1. **Local AI Chat** – direct access to Gemma 3 1B, no cloud dependency.
-- **Information Umbrella**: Static defense against information overload and fake news
+2. **Information Umbrella** – static defense against overload and fake news.

 ## Why Gemma 3 1B + Minimal Structure